 This button is used to place the amplifier in either the standby mode or the operate mode.
-In previous versions of the firmware it was also used to cancel alarms, this function has now been moved to the PWR button.

 With this firmware revision the amplifier will always power up in the standby mode as a precaution, except when the System Setup is selected, when it will power up in the operate state.